cchurch/api-docs/source/includes/_api_camera.md

 ROIs will be defined by simple polygons - sequences of x,y coordinates that form a closed object, edge crosses are illegal and will have bizarre results.
 Each ROI will describe a portion of the screen.
 ROIs can overlap and priority (higher wins) determines what sensitivity settings to use.
 For overlapping ROIs, all will get motion block detection and can trigger ROI motion spans

-ROIs can
+ROIs can:

-  - adjust DCT sensitivity and detection properties (ignore stuff in an area, track stuff aggressively in an area)
+  - Adjust DCT sensitivity and detection properties (ignore stuff in an area, track stuff aggressively in an area)
-  - cause specific events
+  - Cause specific events
-  - characterize an object for later alert/event processing (dwell, transitions counting)
+  - Characterize an object for later alert/event processing (dwell, transitions counting)
-  - turn on certain detectors within a region
+  - Turn on certain detectors within a region

 ROIs within settings will be `'rois'`: { `'<roiname>'`: { `'roiid'`: `1437974150`, `'name'`: `'Rusty Region'`, ... }.
 ROIs are enabled and disabled by `'active_rois'`: { `'<roiname>'`: `true`, ... } to allow ROIs to easily be turned on and off to support schedules and ROI based alerts.
 To remove an active ROI delete it with the same arguments